 It’s a temptation to hide away your company until it’s larger than life, but that’s not how it works.
 Don’t be afraid to document and share the parts of your company that are still a work in progress.

-If you are a building a new coffee shop, why not share the challenges you have along the way before you even serve your first cup of java?
+If you are a building a new coffee shop, why not share the challenges you have along the way?
 Take pictures of your bare walls and construction projects.
 Take pictures of you and your team tasting the new brews.
 Share your story early on social media, and build your brand and your business.

 Consistent branding doesn’t just mean logo styles and colour schemes.
 It’s also about how you deliver service, talk about your company, and handle complaints.

 Take care of your company.
 If you don’t know how to do something, hire a professional.
-Even if you do know a bit about branding, hire a pro that can do it better.
-Build the best brand right from the start.
+If you need a little extra help with your branding, get in touch with Canny.

 If you aren’t getting any traction on your social media posts, why not?
 One reason might be because you are using the wrong social platform.
 Facebook can be great to target certain audiences, but your teenager might think you are lame if you still use it.
 Snapchat might be a great place for a new energy drink, but forget that if you are marketing a new seniors’ programme.
-Find what works for your brand.
-Connect with your audience.
+Find what works for your brand, and connect with your audience.

 Don’t be afraid to share the market; there’s room for all of us!
 If you own a local hot spot, why not connect with some other local businesses for an event?
 Think meet, mingle, and work together.